 After explaining why he was unable to subdue his allegedly vicious attacker, Wilson begins to explain his relative puny-ness compared with the 6'4", nearly 300-pound Michael Brown.
 While Brown was certainly a large man, Wilson is reportedly also 6'4" and weighs 210 pounds.

 When Wilson's description gave the questioner pause, he doubled down on his description: Mike Brown was like Hulk Hogan; Darren Wilson was like a child.

 Wilson says he could not reach his mace, which only left one deadly option.

 In a line that has become infamous, Wilson claims that Brown incited him by calling him a pussy and almost daring him to shoot.
-The line is uncorroborated by other eyewitnesses.
+The line is not corroborated by other eyewitnesses.

 Going back to Mike Brown's alleged Hulk Hogan strength, Wilson makes it clear here that he was afraid of being punched to death.

 The Hulk rage continues as Wilson describes Brown as someone who might be willing to run through a hail of bullets.
-The picture being painted of Brown here is almost superhuman.
+The picture being painted of Brown here is that of someone who is almost superhuman.

 Returning to the crux of his story, Wilson insists all of this started because he had asked Brown and his friend Dorian Johnson to step onto the sidewalk while they were walking along the road.
 It was at that point Brown, according to Wilson, snapped into Hulk Hogan mode.

-Perhaps to provide context for his actions, Wilson lets the jury know that the area of Ferguson in which he shot Mike Brown is not a place to "take things lightly."
+Perhaps to provide context for his actions, Wilson lets the jury know that the area of Ferguson where he shot Mike Brown is not a place to "take things lightly."